raine/anki-llm/README.md

 ### `anki-llm process-file <input>`

-Process notes from a CSV/YAML file and save results to another file. **Supports automatic resume** - if interrupted or if some notes fail, you can re-run the command and it will skip already-processed notes.
+Batch-process notes from a CSV/YAML file using an LLM and user-defined prompts.
+This command saves the transformed results to an output file and features automatic resume, allowing it to safely skip completed notes if interrupted or re-run.

 - `<input>`: Input file path (CSV or YAML).